 Stakeholder engagement is embedded in the Board's delegation to the Company's Chief Executive for the delivery of the Company's strategy and overall management of the Company's business within its defined risk appetite.
 Examples of related actions taken during the year are included within the Report.
-The Chief Executive discharges his responsibility for the day-to-day management of the Company's business through delegating key areas of his authority to management and with the assistance of the Company's Management Committee this enables him to make informed decisions about the operations of the Company's business.
+The Chief Executive discharges her responsibility for the day-today management of the Company's business through delegating key areas of her authority to management and with the assistance of the Company's Business Management Committee this enables her to make informed decisions about the operations of the Company's business.